ajpage74/terraform-foundations-azure/AZURE.md

 https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet
 https://www.terraform.io/docs/cli/commands/apply.html

+**Summary:** Add a subnet to the virtual network created in the previous lab.

+---
 This lab exercise is very similar to the previous one.
 Copy the following code into your main.tf file and update the REPLACE_ME values:

 ```php